ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/03-analysing-problems.md

 solved by *any* algorithm in less than $\Omega(n)$ time because it takes at least $n$ steps to read and write the $n$ values to be sorted.
-Alternatively, any sorting algorithm must at least look at every input value to recognize whether the input values are in sorted order.
+Alternatively, any sorting algorithm must at least look at every input value to recognise whether the input values are in sorted order.
 So, based on our current knowledge of sorting algorithms and the size of the input, we know that the *problem* of sorting is bounded by $\Omega(n)$ and $O(n \log n)$.